anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 `[third source="markdown" id="FULLURL/README.md" section=""]`

-Your URL (ID) should be a full URL to your .md file on remote server.
+Your URL (ID) should be a full URL to your .md file on the remote server.

 There are several other ways to include remote contents.
 Each unique content is processed by its own processor.
-[View Source Codes](https://github.com/bimalpoudel/hosted-content-importer/tree/master/hosted-content-importer/classes/processors).
+[View Source Codes](https://github.com/bimalpoudel/hosted-content-importer/tree/master/hosted-content-importer/classes/processors) for each processors.

 = How does it work? =